Guyana Gold Projects

 Investment Case

-Yono’s proximity to proven gold resources, combined with compelling geophysical and geochemical data, positions it as a high-value exploration asset in a mining-friendly jurisdiction.
+Yono’s proximity to proven gold resources, combined with compelling geophysical and geochemical data, positions it as a high-value exploration asset in a mining-friendly jurisdiction that is positively unique with:

 - Alignment with Neighboring Deposits: It aligns with the center line of the Oko Main Zone (OMZ) open pit and high-grade resource, located about 700 meters to the north, as well as the average measured S2 foliation at OMZ.
 This positioning places the Ridgeline anomaly within the same gold-enriched domain as the adjacent gold resources.